• Skip to primary navigation

 1. Dates - Use soft Medjool variety

-2. Almond butter - We used Barney's No stir creamy.
+2. Almond butter - As in all almond butter recipes, I used Barney's No stir creamy.

 3. Sliced Almonds - or use chopped whole nuts.